 Grilled limoncello salmon is my favorite way to enjoy salmon.

 To begin, I first prepare a limoncello marinade.
-For the marinade, I mix olive oil, lemon juice and a few spoonfuls of limoncello with dried crushed rosemary and a pinch of salt and pepper and pour it over the salmon to marinate.
+For the marinade, I mix olive oil, lemon juice and a few spoonfuls of limoncello with dried crushed rosemary and a pinch of salt and pepper and pour it over the salmon.
 I keep the salmon in the marinade for at least 20 minutes and then place it on a hot grill.